cheec/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to list all tags
+2. AddressBook shows a list of tags
+3. User requests to rename a specific tag in the list
+4. User inputs the changes to make
+5. AddressBook confirms changes with user
+6. If user confirms, AddressBook renames all instances of that tag to the new change
+7. If user declines, go back to step 2 <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+4. No change detected

+> 4a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 4

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.